 At Pyrcroft Grange Primary School we are passionate about ensuring all children become confident and enthusiastic readers and writers.
 We believe that phonics provides the foundations of learning to make the development into fluent readers and writing a smooth, progressive process.
-Phonics is the process that is used to help children break down words into sounds, as well as building letter and word recognition.
-This can then enable children to read unknown words in the future.
-Children learn to segment words to support their spelling ability and blend sounds to read words.

 - Phase 1: Activities are divided into seven aspects: Environmental sounds, Instrumental sounds, Body sounds, Rhythm and Rhyme, Alliteration and finally Oral blending and Segmenting.

 - This is supported by Phonics Shed through adult led phonics activities, songs and games.

 - Children in Reception will move onto Phase 2 learning 19 letters of the alphabet and the sound (phoneme) each letter (grapheme) makes.
 Through songs, stories, games and phonic texts the children will be introduced into each sound where they will learn:

 - The phoneme

 - To hear and blend the phoneme to read words.

 - To Hear and segment words containing the phoneme to spell unfamiliar words.

 - Children will be taught to read and write simple words and captions using the highlighted phonics.

 - The children will once secure move onto Phase3: The remaining 7 letters of the alphabet, one sound for each.
 Graphemes such as “ch” “oo” and “th” representing the remaining phonemes not covered by single letters.
 As previously the children will be introduce to the phoneme and grapheme that represents the sound.
 On completion of this phase, children will have learnt the simple code: one grapheme for each phoneme in the English language.